zkhatami88/JOSSSubmission/paper.md

     from C++ code.
 This enables HPX to launch both CPU and GPU kernels as dictated by the current state of the system.
 - **Local Control Objects**
+    HPX has support for `hpx::latch`, `hpx::barrier', and `hpx::counting_semaphore` to synchronize the code or overlap computation and communication.
+These functions are standard conform acording to # [].
+For asyncronous computing HPX provides `hpx::async` and `hpx::future`, see the second exmaple in the next section.
+The concurrency API is again standard conform with respect # [].
 - **C++2z Concurrency/Parallelism API**
     HPX implements a part of the C++ Extensions for Parallism [@standard2015programming].
 Here, HPX provides the so-called execution policies and a subset of the parallel algorihtms, see the first code example in the next section.